ethpandaops/ansible-collection-general/roles/docker_network/README.md

 # ethpandaops.general.docker_network

-This role will create one or many docker networks.
+This role will create a docker network.

 ## Requirements